Frequently asked questions from young adults

 Policy separation

 No. SWICA will only separate the policies at your request.
-You will remain on the family policy for the time being unless you notify SWICA of your decision by 30 November.
+You will remain on the family policy for the time being unless you notify SWICA of your decision.

 SWICA recommends that you take out your own separate policy so that you start dealing with your own insurance arrangements and become more and more familiar with them.
 No matter whether you have separate or joint policies, upon reaching adulthood, you are responsible for your own insurance in any case.